-This fund would be managed by a trust, formed by Town Council, Chamber of Commerce, Residents Association, other retailers, the Store Operator and an independent expert in Town Centre planning and development.
+This happened after the building of the new store near Avon Mills and was used to fund the Town Team and: This fund would be managed by a trust, formed by Town Council, Chamber of Commerce, Residents Association, other retailers, the Store Operator and an independent expert in Town Centre planning and development.
 Some key areas to be addressed would be:

-Funding of projects to enhance the vitality and viability of the Town Centre
+• Funding of projects to enhance the vitality and viability of the Town Centre

-- Increasing visitor footfall on the High Street - Funding for Town Centre events - Town Centre refurbishment, including shop front improvement - Support for start upbusinesses - Improvement to the Farmers' Market - Food and other local goods prominently sold in the applicants' stores - Negotiations of restrictions on the goods and services that a store may sell.
+- Increasing visitor footfall on the High Street - Funding for Town Centreevents - Town Centre refurbishment, including shop front improvement - Support for start upbusinesses - Improvement to the Farmers'Market - Food and other local goods prominently sold in the applicants' stores - Negotiations of restrictions on the goods and services that a store may sell.